Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 While natural ways to induce periods might work, medical ways are surefire ways to regulate your menstrual cycle.
 Here are 2 ways to prevent pregnancy and induce periods:

 Hormonal birth control methods work by influencing the menstrual cycle and preventing pregnancy by changing the levels of reproductive hormones in the body.
-Hormonal contraception methods like patches, implants, injections, and hormonal intrauterine devices (IUDs) help prevent pregnancy.
-They release synthetic hormones, like estrogen and progestin, that prevent the release of an egg from the ovaries.
-They also thicken cervical mucus to block sperm and thin the uterine lining to make it less receptive to a fertilised egg.
-All these hormonal methods of contraception will regularise periods, make them lighter, and reduce pain to a greater extent.
-These methods are very effective at preventing pregnancy if used correctly.
+Hormonal contraception methods like patches, implants, injections, and hormonal intrauterine devices (IUDs) are very effective at preventing pregnancy if used correctly.
+Here’s how they work:

 Oral Contraceptive pills are a reliable way to control the menstrual cycle.
 The combination pill, which has both estrogen and progestin, is the most effective method for managing periods.
 Typically, people take the hormonal pills for 21 days, followed by a 7-day break or dummy pill, during which they have their period.
 You can also stop taking the hormonal pill early to make your period come sooner.
 However, not following the prescribed schedule for birth control pills can make them less effective at preventing pregnancy.